wdawson/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 You can find the source code associated with this article [on GitHub](https://github.com/oktadeveloper/spring-boot-angular-example).
 If you find any bugs, please file an issue on GitHub, or ask your question on Stack Overflow with an [okta tag](http://stackoverflow.com/questions/tagged/okta).
 Of course, you can always [ping me on Twitter](https://twitter.com/mraible) too.

 **Update:** To learn how to turn this application into a progressive web application that can work offline, see [Build Your First Progressive Web Application with Angular and Spring Boot](/blog/2017/05/09/progressive-web-applications-with-angular-and-spring-boot.html).
 I also wrote a [tutorial that shows how to develop an Ionic mobile app for this Spring Boot backend](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot.html).

+**Changelog:**

+* Nov 3, 2017: Updated to use Spring Boot 1.5.8, Angular 5.0.0, and Angular CLI 1.5.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-angular-example/pull/5).